arif123456/wp-skill-bar/readme.txt

 == Installation ==

 * Go to plugins in your dashboard and select “Add New”
-* Search for “WP Skill Bar”, Install & Activate it
+* Search for “Skill Bar WP”, Install & Activate it
-* When adding the “WP Skill Bar”, you can choose the “WP Skill Bar” 'Plugins' menu in wordpress
+* When adding the “Skill Bar WP”, you can choose the “Skill Bar WP” 'Plugins' menu in wordpress
 * Place shortcode: [WPSKILLBAR id=101]

 == Screenshots ==